Friday, August 31, 2007

 “I can tell you want to,” she said, pressing her hip against my erection.

-“I -- this is really embarrassing,” I said, “but I’m a practicing Catholic.
+“I — this is embarrassing,” I said, “but I’m a practicing Catholic.
 I don’t believe in extra-marital sex.”

 “Oh, give me a break, Arnold.
 You can’t really believe all that crap.
 What good does it do you?
 You just had a complete mental breakdown you said.
 Give yourself a break.
 Sex is natural, man.
 You think the priests don’t have sex?”